-I am fortunate to live near an engineering marvel in progress: the new Tacoma Narrows bridge.
+I am fortunate to live near an engineering marvel recently completed: the new Tacoma Narrows bridge.
 Most folks have heard of the Tacoma Narrows bridge — at least the first one, “Galloping Gertie”, which catastrophically failed during a windstorm in November 1940.

 May he rest in peace.

-Designed to carry 60,000 cars per day, the current bridge ferries over 90,000, and has become a major chokepoint for traffic in the rapidly growing South Puget Sound area.
+Designed to carry 60,000 cars per day, the second bridge ferries over 90,000, and had become a major choke point for traffic in the rapidly growing South Puget Sound area.
 These transportation pressures have given rise to the new Tacoma Narrows Bridge project.

 The Tacoma Narrows is a formidable natural barrier.
 Carved out by ancient glaciers, over a mile wide and 260 feet deep, with steep, unstable banks on either side, it is a hostile environment for a suspension bridge.
 Wild tidal currents rip through the Narrows twice daily, through the sole portal between the Pacific Ocean and the entire South Puget Sound.
 High winds and fog are common.
 The Puget Sound area is also prone to major earthquakes.